ernestoalejo/grunt-diff-deploy/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013-11-21   v0.2     Remove base configuration (guess it from the dest path).
+Fix FS stat problems.
 * 2013-11-21   v0.1.1   Fix problem when opening too many files.
 * 2013-11-21   v0.1.0   Release initial push task.